reflectoring/reflectoring.github.io/content/blog/2022/2022-03-07-spring-boot-application-info.md

 }
 ```

-We can exclude any of the default properties from the generated build information by setting its value to `null`.
+We can exclude any default properties from the generated build information by setting its value to `null`.
 For example:
 ```gradle
 properties {
   group = null
 }
 ```

-To know more about the plugin you can refer to the official Spring Boot [documentation](https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/htmlsingle/#integrating-with-actuator)
+To know more about the plugin, you can refer to the official Spring Boot [documentation](https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/htmlsingle/#integrating-with-actuator)

 ## Adding Git Info
 [Git information](https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto.build.generate-git-info) comes handy to quickly identify if the relevant code is present in production or if the distributed deployments are in sync with expectations.
 Spring Boot can easily include Git properties in the Actuator endpoint using the Maven and Gradle plugins.